sanginovs/Codepath/Week9/Lab/README.md

 * Challenges
   * Run ifconfig/ipconfig/ip and determine the name/id of your primary network interface
+     * After running **ifconfig**, I discovered that there's several network interfaces on my Mac.
+Some of them are physical network interfaces while others are logical:
+         * lo0: loopback interface. localhost 127.0.0.1
+         * en0: physical network interface: ethernet
+         * en1: physical network interface for WIFI
+         * p2p0: virtual interface for Airdrop Mac-specific
+         * fw0: FireWire network interface
+         * utun0: for VPN MacOS Sierra or later
+         * gif0: tunnel interface, used to tunnel IPv4 traffic to Ipv6 network and back
+         * stf0: is an IPv6 to IPv4 tunnel interface, basically a bridge connection to transition IPv4 to Ipv6:  http://en.wikipedia.org/wiki/6to4

   * What is your primary interface's IP address?
 Is it different from your public IP?
 Why or why not?
   * What is the MAC address of your primary interface?
   * Identify and understand your loopback interface